sunny75016/harden/README.md

 Requests for additional scripts are welcome.

-Instructions - On a FRESH Ubuntu 20.04 Droplet on DigitalOcean using SSH keys. git clone https://github.com/sunny75016/harden.git && cd harden && chmod +x *.sh && echo "You can use ./harden-all.sh if you wish"
+Instructions - On a FRESH Ubuntu 20.04 Droplet on DigitalOcean using SSH keys.

+cd /home && git clone https://github.com/sunny75016/harden.git && cd harden && chmod +x *.sh && echo "You can use ./harden-all.sh if you wish"